 1. By e-mail or by recommended post.

-If the e-mail recipient confirms the notification, then nothing else needs to be done.
+If the e-mail recipient confirms the notification by e-mail reply, then nothing else needs to be done.
 This is sufficient.
 If the e-mail recipient has not confirmed the notification then a recommended letter needs to be sent.
 This letter should be sent to the tenant (if a company, the contact person on the lease or a Director.
-The notification should NOT be sent to the family living in the property if a corporate lease as they are not the legal tenant).
-Keep your receipt of the recommended letter and the date of the letter being sent is legally binding as the notification date.
+The notification should NOT be sent to the family living in the property if a corporate lease as they are not the legal tenant.
+Keep your receipt of the recommended letter and the date of the letter being sent (this is your proof of notification) is legally binding as the notification date.

 2. Do it in time.